JaninaWibker/docs/lib/readme.md

 ## Usage

 1. Install
+2. Add twind dependencies
-2. Set up next to transpile `@jannnik/ui`
+3. Set up next to transpile `@jannnik/ui`
-3. Configure mdx to use `@jannnik/ui`
+4. Configure mdx to use `@jannnik/ui`
-4. Initialize twind
+5. Initialize twind
-5. Start using the components, icons and hooks
+6. Start using the components, icons and hooks

 **Install**: